- Opportunistic Acquisitions: Buying Assets Through Bankruptcy

 - Minimize Successor Liability: Outside the bankruptcy context, when purchasing assets from a struggling company, it may be difficult to avoid assuming liabilities associated with the purchased assets.
 But the Bankruptcy Code permits a debtor to sell assets “free and clear” of liens and interests, although there is debate about the how far protection may extend beyond stripping security interests.
 Some successor liability claims, like products liability, ERISA, or environmental claims, may follow the assets.
 Purchasers, with the help of legal counsel, can use a variety of tactics in the purchase process to avoid or reduce uncertainty associated with successor liability.

 - Protections for Purchasers: A “good faith” purchase, as determined by the bankruptcy court, almost always protects a purchaser from having the sale reversed on appeal.
 Additionally, the court oversees the sale process, and assets may be sold over the objection of the debtors’ creditors.
-Assuming an objecting creditor does not obtain a stay of the sale approval order, which would be a rare instance, the sale can close very quickly without the buyer being overly concerned about subsequent legal proceedings.
+Unless an objecting creditor obtains a stay of the sale approval order, which rare occurs, a sale can close very quickly without the buyer being overly concerned about subsequent legal proceedings.